What:

 - 39 grandmothers so far have accessed microloans to start income-generating activities

-- With 465+ known dependants on record, each grandparent cares for at least 6 children.
+- With 465+ known dependents on record, each grandparent cares for at least 6 children.

 - 7 total support groups for grandmothers and grandfathers, with around 20+ grandparents in each.